-Not only does it read better to a Textbroker reviewer, but shorter paragraphs also score higher in terms of SEO.
+Not only does it read better to a Textbroker reviewer, but shorter paragraphs also perform better in terms of engagement.

 It’s all about making the text easier to absorb by those visiting any website.
 If a reader is met with a wall of text while using a smartphone, there is a good chance he or she is never coming back.

-The length of paragraphs are among points many Textbroker editors and clients keep in mind when reviewing your content.
+The length of paragraphs is among the points many Textbroker editors and clients keep in mind when reviewing your content.

 10. Don’t Add Filler or “Fluff”

-One of the most important pieces of information I can share about creating Textbroker writing samples is to never add words just to make a certain number in any article.
+One of the most important tips I can share about creating Textbroker writing samples is to never add words just to make a certain number in any article.